shawna-p/mysterious-messenger/docs/cg-albums.rst

 Albums Associated a Character
 -----------------------------

 For this tutorial, this example shows how to add a character named Emma to the game.
-You can view Emma's character definition and more in [[INSERT LINK HERE]].
+You can view Emma's character definition and more in :ref:`Adding a New Character to Chatrooms`.

 Albums are defined in ``gallery_album_definitions.rpy``.
 There are two images to define and two album variables.